-Each household produces about one tonne of rubbish annually, amounting to about 29.1 million tonnes for the UK each year.
+Each household produces about one tonne (1000 kg ) of rubbish annually (each year), amounting (totalling) to about 29.1 million tonnes for the UK each year.
 That's the same weight of around 4.85 million male African Elephants!
 Why is rubbish increasing (growing)?